fommil/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-7a.png)

-Knowing that the `left` is larger than three times the size of the `right` means that we can assume it is a non-empty tree with another non-empty tree in its `right` side and we make a similar decision to scenario five:
+In what remains, we know that the `left` is at least three times the size of the `right`, so we can assume it is a non-empty tree with another non-empty tree in its `right` side and we make a similar decision to scenario five:

+A> FIXME: I don't see why it follows that the nested tree must be a `Bin`

 {lang="text"}
 ~~~~~~~~